Home / Career Guides / Occupational Therapist (OT)

 What skills does an occupational therapist need?

 Anyone pursuing this profession must have strong interpersonal skills as they will work directly with people facing daily challenges.
 A strong understanding of the physical and psychological aspects of illness and injury is also important.
 Patience, creativity, and the ability to motivate others are other key traits needed in this role.
-Occupational therapists should also have strong problem-solving skills to adapt treatment plans to each individual’s needs.
+OTs should also have strong problem-solving skills to adapt treatment plans to each individual’s needs.

 What are the different specialties an occupational therapist can pursue?